bcstp/hugosite/content/post/aug-2019-meeting-86th-legis-fail.md

 The [Lone Star Agenda, info here](/lone-star-agenda/) (and also [here](https://texasscorecard.com/state/lone-star-agenda-aims-to-unite-texas-republicans/) and [here](https://texasscorecard.com/state/lone-star-agenda-swells-with-signatures/)) has been developed with a focus on Conservative Principles to build unity and excitement among Grassroots Texans.
 This effort can <strong  class="hilite">Keep Texas Red in 2020</strong> if we work together and stay focused on the timeless Principles of Liberty and Justice For All.

-## Dustin Sensky with Empower Texans, and how we can push this effort forward!
+## Destin Sensky with Empower Texans, and how we can push this effort forward!

 Destin Sensky serves as a Capitol Correspondent for [Empower Texans](https://empowertexans.com/) and [Texas Scorecard](https://texasscorecard.com/) covering the Texas Legislature.
 Dustin will be our speaker for this meeting and will discuss how good legislation failed in the 86th Legislature and **how The Lone Star Agenda can turn this situation around.**